Nelson00011/Vase2/README.md

-<h1 align="center">projectsFULLSTACK</h1>
+<h1 align="center">Vase2</h1>

 `main image`

 ## Description:
-Outline for general FULLSTACK DEVELOPMENT PROJECTs
+Outline for general FULLSTACK DEVELOPMENT PROJECTs.
+MERN basic application for fun practice and Vase building.
+The Expression *One Vase A day will teach you more than spending hours trying to perfectly make one vase.*

 ## Technology Stack
 - **Frontend/Client:** React.js, HTML5, CSS, framework, etc.